cloudposse/terraform-aws-eks-spotinst-ocean-nodepool/README.md

 -->

-This is `terraform-example-module` project provides all the scaffolding for a typical well-built Cloud Posse module.
-It's a template repository you can use when creating new repositories.
+This `terraform-aws-eks-spotinst-ocean-nodepool` module provides the scaffolding for provisioning a [Spotinst](https://spot.io/)
+[Ocean](https://spot.io/products/ocean/) connected to an AWS EKS cluster.

 ---